CMU-67336-Data-Visualization/Project3_Tableau/README.md

 - A project title and introduction (describe your question and why it matters)
 - Embedded Tableau dashboards
 - Summary and analysis of findings
-- Your written reflection (see Step 4)
+- Your written reflection (see Step 4 for details)
 - References to datasets or outside sources

 ### 3.2 Embed Tableau Dashboards